Wyko/essential_deathworlders/content/books/good-training/3-instinct.md

 "Yes."
 Firth said with such cold fury, such absolute disgust, that there could be no doubting his sincerity.
 "I could see myself in him.
 I’m *afraid* of that."

 "Nah, that’s what you *hate,* bro.
-That’s what…look at you, you’re fucking shaking right now.
+That’s what... look at you, you’re fucking shaking right now.
 You did **that** to my bag—" he gestured to its mangled remains.
 "And not even ‘Base could do that.
 Hell, *I* couldn’t do that.
 That’s genuinely impressive.
 And why did you do it?
 Because you *hate* the caveman, right?
 And *that right there* tells me I’m never GONNA have to stop you.
 You’re one’a the good guys."

 Firth paused and more of his stoic resolve cracked.
-His eyes watered very slightly. "…Thanks.
+His eyes watered very slightly. "...Thanks.
 Really.
 I mean that.
-I’ll…try an’ prove you right, I promise."
+I’ll... try an’ prove you right, I promise."

 Adam felt the need to inject a small amount of levity into the situation.
 "Well, you gotta, man.
-I mean, you’re a master sergeant and I’m s’posed to look up to you…there’s a height joke in there, I know it."
+I mean, you’re a master sergeant and I’m s’posed to look up to you... there’s a height joke in there, I know it."

 Something that was half a laugh and half a sob burst out of Firth.
 "You asshole!"

 "Mhmm."
-Adam nodded vigorously. "…Y’know what?
+Adam nodded vigorously. "...Y’know what?
 Let’s go upstairs.
 Good movie night, just us.
 I got a huge couch, big enough for you, me, even Baseball!"

 "Heh."
 They wobbled over to the stairway and tiredly thumped their way up to the penthouse.
 The new door had a palm lock on it—carrying keys in ranger shorts was pretty much impossible—and Adam paused at the ledge.